pardonmyfriend/BackupReportApp/README.md

 ## Usage

-1. Upload your backup report files using the upload feature.
+1. Upload your backup report files in Excel format, ensuring they are generated from the Veeam Backup & Replication application.
+3. Customize your analysis by selecting a date range and filtering the backup jobs or virtual machines you're interested in.
 2. View the generated dashboard to analyze backup performance.